Tamra Judge Twitter: ‘RHOC’ Star Disses Former BFF After Drama Surrounding Eddie Judge’s Sexualiity

 “Right!”
 Tamra Judge agreed in a tweet of her own.
 “His attempt last night was confirmation that I did the right thing by getting him out of my life.”

-Tamra Judge went on to reveal that she booted Ricky from her life after feeling that he only wanted to spend time with her when cameras were rolling for The Real Housewives of Orange County.
+Tamra Judge revealed that she booted Ricky from her life after feeling that he only wanted to spend time with her when cameras were rolling for The Real Housewives of Orange County.
 Judge also said that Ricky wants to be famous and claimed he had threatened her on Facebook after their friendship ended by saying he was going to “destroy” her.

 After the airing on Monday’s Real Housewives of Orange County, Tamra Judge took to her Instagram page and slammed Vicki Gunvalson, Kelly Dodd, and her former friend Ricky for their shocking allegations against her husband.

-As All About the Real Housewives revealed around the same time, Tamra Judge said that the group was attempting to publicly humiliate Eddie Judge and called for longtime cast member Vicki Gunvalson to be fired from the show — just as Phaedra Parks was when she lied about Kandi Burruss and her husband, Todd Tucker.
+As All About the Real Housewives revealed around the same time, Tamra Judge said that the group was attempting to publicly humiliate Eddie Judge and called for longtime cast member Vicki Gunvalson to be fired from the show; just as Phaedra Parks was when she lied about Kandi Burruss and her husband, Todd Tucker.

 To see more of Tamra Judge and her co-stars, including Vicki Gunvalson, Shannon Beador, Kelly Dodd, Meghan King Edmonds, Lydia McLaughlin, and Peggy Sulahian, tune into new episodes of The Real Housewives of Orange County Season 12 on Monday nights at 9 p.m. on Bravo TV.